 There are so many ways you can take inspiration from what happened today, when Pippa won the 2019 Land Rover Burghley Horse Trials with MGH Grafton Street.
 You can marvel at the margins – sixteen years since her last Burghley win, fourteen years since her last five-star victory, perhaps the longest gap between wins in the sports history.
 Or, you can watch and re-watch that cross-country round, unpicking the milliseconds to find out just how, exactly, she coaxed the eleven-year-old five-star debutante – a well-known ‘comedian’ with a penchant for practical jokes and jumping penalties – to a clear round, and one which very nearly made the time.
 You can catalogue the omens – the missing hat silk when Pip had lost her silk when winning Burghley last, the lucky number 77, a number so special that the rider has assigned it to the titular character in her Tilly’s Pony Tails book series.
 You can focus on love: the love of a doting, if exasperated, husband who flew back from a showjumping competition in Belgium to watch his wife at her best, the love of the horses in their expansive Surrey yard – “it’s the horses that have kept me going,” says Pip, after all.
 “They keep me young – it’s the belief in the horses, and the belief in their talent.
 It’s that pure love of the day-to-day graft working with them.”
 Or you can focus on something else entirely, something love-adjacent, something vital and vibrant and sewn up in colourful, crucial threads throughout the week.
 Something unsung and under-celebrated: the power of female friendship.

-Pippa Funnell has, inarguably, been at her most confident since last week’s European Championships.
+Pippa Funnell has, inarguably, been at peak confidence since last week’s European Championships in Luhmühlen.
 There, she took the mantle of pathfinder – with just seven hours’ notice that she’d even be going to Germany – and stormed home inside the time, helping the British team to silver.
-That week, she was surrounded by the women she’s known, loved, and swapped inspiration with over the years – Tina Cook, with whom she’s shared so many podiums and words of advice, and who spent this week supporting and helping her, Piggy French, who, as the baby sister of Pippa’s former head girl Nini, started out as someone to mentor and slowly became a lifelong friend.
+That week, she was surrounded by the women she’s known, loved, and swapped inspiration with over the years – Tina Cook, with whom she’s shared so many podiums and words of advice, and who spent this week supporting and helping her, Piggy French, who started out as someone to mentor and slowly became a lifelong friend.
 Consider Laura Collett, part of the next generation of British superstars, and very much of the sellotaped posters era.
-The point, though, is this: confidence is crushed easily and created with difficulty, but if you can plant the seeds with good horses, great rounds, and top results, you can help them grow by nurturing them with the joy, the laughter, and the inherent love that comes from being surrounded by good people.
+The point, though, is this: confidence, as Pippa has long acknowledged, is crushed easily and created with difficulty, but if you can plant the seeds with good horses, great rounds, and top results, you can help them grow by nurturing them with the joy, the laughter, and the inherent love that comes from being surrounded by good people.
 In other words, the Beatles were onto something, and getting some proximity to the friendships that helped make this win happen – friendships between fearless women who will support ferociously and give unremittingly – has been one of the most striking and poignant parts of this week’s win.
 In the final press conference, it took centre stage.

-Pippa grins at her, a lopsided, sheepish smile that suggest that yes – she might do, after all.
+Pippa grins at her, a lopsided, sheepish smile that suggests that yes, she might do, after all.

 Piggy shakes her head, drily starts again: “She cried more than I did when…”